QiufangMa/ICON-problem-statement/draft-wnd-icon-problem-statement.md

 Protocol which aim to address this by enabling agents to validate the identity, intent, and trustworthiness of other agents before accepting and executing delegated tasks.
 Refer to link for more details.

-### Intervention and Control Relevance
+### Observability, Intervention and Control Consideration

-From an I&C perspective, both single-agent trust models and multi-agent trust delegation scenarios require a shift from static access control followed in current software and human based systems to a continuous, real-time supervisory control framework.
+From the I&C perspective, both single-agent trust models and multi-agent trust delegation scenarios require a shift from static access control followed in current software and human based systems to a continuous, real-time supervisory control framework.
 It is essential to establish intervention points across the entire agent lifecycle, that allows I&C systems or human supervisors to monitor, validate, override, or terminate actions based on contextual risk, policy compliance, and business impact.
 This